hharas/aati/README.md

 ### As a user:

-First off, install Aati by running the `./install.sh` script, or build Aati on your own.
+First off, install Aati by running the `./install.sh` script, or build Aati on your own (if you wish to install Aati on Windows, see [this section](#installation-guide-for-windows-users)).
 Aati relies on Aati Package Repositories (APRs), and so you need to add one in order to you use it.
 In order to set a repository, you need to run `aati repo add <repo url>`.
 You can add the [Amad Project Package Repository](https://codeberg.org/amad/repo/raw/branch/stable) if you want to try it out.
 Afterwards, if you run `aati list available`, you will see the available packages in the repo and their versions that you can install.
 If you wish to install the latest version of a package, you can run:

 ```bash